 Drinking soy milk is a rather new habit for me.
 I tried it one morning out of curiosity and I discovered not only my coffee tastes better, but I feel lighter and better throughout the day.

-Nothing better than relaxing in the bath tub with a good book.
-As a post travel detox, I sometimes replace showers with longer baths, to ensure my skin gets the love it needs too.
+Nothing better than relaxing in bathtub tub with a good book.
+As a post-travel detox, I sometimes replace showers with longer baths, to ensure my skin gets the love it needs too.
 I add natural oils and bath salts, which have a positive effect on my skin.
 This is also highly recommended after coming back from a long haul, where you get super dehydrated.